ssiwan/KARMA/README.md

 #### Project Management and Collaboration

-Stanfield Systems uses the [Jira](https://www.atlassian.com/software/jira) issue tracking system to manage product and sprint backlogs as described in our procedure [Manage Backlog in Jira]](https://github.com/StanfieldSystems/KARMA/wiki/Manage_Backlog_in_JIRA).
+Stanfield Systems uses the [Jira](https://www.atlassian.com/software/jira) issue tracking system to manage product and sprint backlogs as described in our procedure [Manage Backlog in Jira](https://github.com/StanfieldSystems/KARMA/wiki/Manage_Backlog_in_JIRA).

 Stanfield Systems uses the [Confluence](https://www.atlassian.com/software/confluence) project collaboration portal to manage artifacts created during the development process.
 For the KARMA prototype, these artifacts are also incorporated into GitHub - as files in the _docs_ folder of the code repository or as markdown articles in the project _Wiki_.

 ## Construction

-The core of Stanfield Systems' agile delivery process is the [Construction Phase](https://github.com/StanfieldSystems/KARMA/wiki/Construction) during which the team performs detailed planning, design, implementation, and testing activities in one week Sprints - with working code at the end of each sprint.
+The core of Stanfield Systems' agile delivery process is the [Construction Phase](https://github.com/StanfieldSystems/KARMA/wiki/Construction) during which the team performs detailed planning, design, implementation, and testing activities in week long Sprints - with working code at the end of each sprint.

 ### KARMA Prototype Sprint Summary
 _(Requirement j)_